How to Build Your Own Villa in Bali as Foreigners

 • Zoning Permit (Izin Lokasi): Make sure the land is zoned correctly—residential, commercial, or agricultural—to match your villa plan.

 • Building & Utility Connections: You’ll need approvals to connect electricity and water.
-Your builder usually handles this, with help from your agent if needed.
+Your villa builder usually handles this, with help from your agent if needed.

-Step 4: Find a Reliable Contractor
+Step 5: Choose a Trusted and Reliable Contractor

 ilot construction with steel